Skip to main content

 Conclusion

 A DNS leak is an insidious problem: your IP is hidden, the VPN indicator is green, yet your ISP still sees the list of your sites.
 Fortunately it takes a minute to test and is fixed by the right VPN with forced DNS, a kill switch, and IPv6 and WebRTC protection.
 Run a DNS leak test right now on dnsleaktest.com and browserleaks.com and make sure the privacy you pay for actually works.
-Limp Secure VPN closes all of these gaps by default, so you never have to think about the settings.
+LiMP VPN closes all of these gaps by default, so you never have to think about the settings.